ilwoolyu/HSD/README.md

 ## Environment
 * Parallel processing: this tool supports OpenMP and will perform the best efficiency with CUDA.
 * Memory: it requires about 0.5Gb per subject at spherical harmonics degree 15.
+The memory consumption can be reduced by adding `--resample` to the command.
 ## Installation
 You can download and compile the source code using <a href="https://cmake.org/">CMake</a>.
 Or you can pull <a href="https://hub.docker.com/r/ilwoolyu/cmorph/">docker image</a>:
 ```